Skip to main content

 된장찌개 (Doenjang Jjigae) - Soybean Paste Stew

-A hearty, savory stew made with fermented soybean paste (doenjang), tofu, vegetables, and often seafood or pork.
-This is Korean home cooking at its finest, served with rice and banchan.
-The fermented paste provides deep umami flavor and is loaded with probiotics.
+A hearty stew built on fermented soybean paste (doenjang) with tofu, vegetables, and often seafood or pork.
+This is Korean home cooking, served with rice and banchan.
+The paste gives it deep umami and brings probiotics along with it.

 Allergens: